Pratikshinde55/Ansible-setup-onAWS/README.md

           #systemctl restart sshd

-NOTE: for Target-nide 1 & 2 i use general user is "pratik" after craeted user above four steps do as it is in each target nodes.
+NOTE: for Target-node 1 & 2 i use general user is "pratik" after craeted user above four steps do as it is in each target nodes.

-On MASTER-node :---
+💥On Master-Node 💥:---

 Go inside general user (psadmin) and create key for ssh Authentication: